ThomasPak/pakman/paper/paper.md

 10,000.
 We obtained the analytical posterior by numerically computing the transition probabilities of the corresponding discrete-state continuous-time Markov chain.
-The computed and analytical posteriors do not correspond exactly because we used insufficient summary statistics, as well as a nonzero tolerance.
+The computed and analytical posteriors do not correspond exactly because we used a nonzero tolerance.
 See the GitHub wiki for more details.](sis-smc-joint-histogram.png)

 In the final example, we use a cell-based model of epithelial tissue growth to infer the average cell cycle time, $t_{\textrm{cycle}}$, from the number of